Elmo Shropshire: Success with "Grandma Got Run Over by a Reindeer"

-On December 23, 2014, Shropshire performed "Grandma Got Run Over by a Reindeer" on The Meredith Vieira Show as part of a segment called "Real or Fake".
+On December 23, 2014, Shropshire performed "Grandma Got Run Over by a Reindeer" on The Meredith Vieira Show as part of a segment titled "Real or Fake".

 On December 24, 2016, Shropshire performed on Fox News Channel's "FOX and Friends."

-On December 26, 2019 Shropshire is featured in the Wall Street Journal article "What's Your Workout" by Jen Murphy.
+On December 26, 2019, Shropshire was featured in the Wall Street Journal article "What's Your Workout" by Jen Murphy.

 Later years

 Today, Shropshire lives in Novato, California with his wife, Pam Wendell.
+Wendell was a saleswoman and distributor for the "Grandma Got Run Over by a Reindeer" records before the song was picked up by a major label.
 Since 1992, he has recorded several solo albums under the name Dr. Elmo.
 He has been a competitive runner for 25 years.

+On October 13, 2012, he won his age division in the United States National 5K Cross Country Championship in San Diego, California.
+On October 27, 2013, he won a gold medal in the World Master's Games as part of the USA 4×400 relay team in Porto Allegre, Brazil.
+In October 2019, Shropshire won the US National 5K Cross Country Championship in his age division.